Natural and effective approaches to true health...

 Tui Na (Chinese Medical Massage)

 Tui Na (Chinese medical massage) is incorporated in some way into almost every appointment.
-The time required to have a positive result is little with this aspect of East Asian / Oriental medicine.
-It also functions well as an assessment tool for the practitioner, in preparing the patient for acupuncture therapeutics, and / or supporting the effect of acupuncture and the close of a treatment session.
+Positive effects are felt immediately with this aspect of East Asian / Oriental medicine.
+It functions well as an assessment tool for the practitioner, in preparing the patient for acupuncture therapy, and, or sustaining the impact of acupuncture and the close of a treatment.

 Eastern Dietary Therapy